Five Common Study Mistakes and Advice for CAIA® Exam Prep

 6. Attend a review course.

 Reading the curriculum once is generally not enough.
-You need to review what you have learned, ideally with an expert in the CAIA curriculum.
+You need to review what you have learned, ideally in a CAIA OnDemand Review Workshop with an expert in the curriculum.
 Even concepts you understand need to be reviewed to ensure you retain the information for the exam.

 The CAIA exam isn’t an easy task, and it requires a significant commitment of your time and resources.
 Avoid these common mistakes and give yourself the best chance to succeed with proper planning, structure, and support.